metacpan/metacpan-cpan-extracted/distros/C/Curio/README.md

 # NAME

 Curio - Procurer of fine resources and services.
+(DEPRECATED)

 # SYNOPSIS